 - Under what circumstances can I get a refund?

 Please see our Policies page.

 - Why do you limit class sizes?

-I keep class sizes to seven couples or less for several reasons.
+I keep class sizes to eight or nine couples or less for several reasons.
 First, I want to be accessible to all couples, for questions and to act as a sounding-board.
 In a large class this is unlikely to happen – there is just not enough time to meet everyone’s needs.
 I also like to give couples the opportunity to get to know each other.
 Many people form lifelong friendships at pre-natal classes, but again, this is less likely to happen in a large group.
 And finally, in smaller classes we are better able to create the informal, relaxed atmosphere that is most conducive to both learning and fun!